The course is part of this learning path

 Hello, and welcome to this final lecture, where I want to briefly summarize some of the key points that I'd covered throughout the previous lectures.

-I started off by providing an overview of what AWS CloudFormation is, and here we learnt that AWS CloudFormation can provision your infrastructure resources via a text-based file.
+I started off by providing an overview of what AWS CloudFormation is, and here we learned that AWS CloudFormation can provision your infrastructure resources via a text-based file.
 CloudFormation can perform these actions securely and across multiple regions and accounts.
 A CloudFormation template describes your resources that you need provisioned, along with their configurations.
 And CloudFormation will also work out the service dependency.

 Some of the benefits of CloudFormation include security, as it removes the factor of human error and reduces the chance of vulnerabilities.
 Infrastructure replication.
 AWS CloudFormation allows you to quickly and easily replicate your infrastructure within your AWS account.
 And through the use of templates, you can deploy your resources across multiple regions and accounts, making these templates the source of truth for your infrastructure.
 It's simply code.
 As the entire infrastructure is deployed via a scripted code, it makes it easy for other members of your team or outside of your team, to review and verify your code to ensure that it's correct before deployment.
 Notification and automation.
 As AWS CloudFormation integrates with SNS, it easily allows you to provide updates of the status of changes with your deployments.
 Sample Templates.
 These allow you to get you started quickly, with some common deployment options to save you having to create them yourself.
 And duplicate existing infrastructure.
 Using the CloudFormer tool, you can quickly create a template of your existing infrastructure, allowing you to deploy elsewhere, via CloudFormation.